Santorini: Architecture

 The traditional architecture of Santorini is similar to that of the other Cyclades, with low-lying cubical houses, made of local stone and whitewashed or limewashed with various volcanic ashes used as colours.
 These colours, in recent years, tend to replace white in the colour of house façades, according to the traditional architecture of the island as it was developed until the great earthquake of 1956.
-The unique characteristic is the common utilisation of the hypóskapha: extensions of houses dug sideways or downwards into the surrounding pumice.
+The unique characteristic is the common use of the hypóskapha: extensions of houses dug sideways or downwards into the surrounding pumice.
 These rooms are prized because of the high insulation provided by the air-filled pumice, and are used as living quarters of unique coolness in the summer and warmth in the winter.
 These are premium storage space for produce, especially for wine cellaring: the Kánava wineries of Santorini.

 When strong earthquakes struck the island in 1956, half the buildings were completely destroyed and a large number suffered repairable damage.
 The underground dwellings along the ridge overlooking the caldera, where the instability of the soil was responsible for the great extent of the damage, needed to be evacuated.
 Most of the population of Santorini had to emigrate to Piraeus and Athens.

 Fortifications

-During the 15th and 16th centuries the Cyclades were under threat from pirates who plundered the harvests, enslaved men and women and sold them in the slave markets.
+During the 15th and 16th centuries, the Cyclades were under threat from pirates who plundered the harvests, enslaved men and women and sold them in the slave markets.
 The small bays of the island were also ideal as hideouts.
-In response the islanders built their settlements at the highest most inaccessible points, and very close to, or on top of, each other; while their external walls, devoid of openings, formed a protective perimeter around the village.
+In response the islanders built their settlements at the highest, most inaccessible points, and very close to, or on top of, each other; while their external walls, devoid of openings, formed a protective perimeter around the village.
 In addition the following additional types of fortifications were built throughout the island to protect the island's inhabitants.